amitk18-tech/Hevo_Assignment/README.md

 ---
 ## Challenges Faced

-* Supabase pooler does not support logical replication
+* Source and destination configurations took time in Hevo.
+It was a bit tricky to figure out the hostname of snowflake and the warehouse name had to be in Capital letters.
 * Snowflake permission and role configuration issues
-* dbt Cloud UI limitations → switched to dbt Core
+* Postgres setup also took some time and effort
 ## Conclusion

-Successfully implemented an end-to-end modern data pipeline with transformation using dbt.
+Successfully implemented an end-to-end modern data pipeline with transformation using db